2. Spatial interactions on a grid

 - By default, user-defined variables in NetLogo are initialized with the value 0, so there is no actual need to explicitly set the initial value of individually-owned variables to 0, but it does no harm either. ↵

-- Some authors make CD-payoff = DD-payoff, so they can parameterize the Prisoner's Dilemma with just one parameter, i.e. DC-payoff.
-Note, however, that this reduces the range of possibilities that can be studied. ↵
+- Some authors make CD-payoff = DD-payoff, so they can parameterize the game with just one parameter, i.e. DC-payoff.
+Note, however, that the resulting game lies at the border between a Prisoner's Dilemma and a Hawk-Dove (aka Chicken or Snowdrift) game.
+Making CD-payoff = DD-payoff is by no means a normalization of the Prisoner's Dilemma, but a restriction which reduces the range of possibilities that can be studied. ↵